Context State

 comparison_results = cube.query("revenue_comparison")

-Bear in mind that when creating a new context state, a copy of the 'Unfiltered' state is made and stored on memory.
+Bear in mind that when creating a new context state, a copy of the 'Unfiltered' context state holding all the relationships will be made and stored on memory.